jakejrichards/cod-api/README.md

 // If you are in a browser environment or one that supports ES6 imports import codAPI from 'cod-api';

-const title = "wwii"; // bo3, iw, wwii
+const title = "wwii"; // bo3, iw, wwii, bo4
-const platform = "psn"; // psn, xbl, steam const username = "Consisttt"; // username const days = 7; // amount of days (required for recent matches & summary), const type = "core"; // core, hc, arena
+const platform = "psn"; // psn, xbl, steam, battle const username = "Consisttt"; // username const days = 7; // amount of days (required for recent matches & summary), const type = "core"; // core, hc, arena